MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-search.md

 ---
-title: Find and manage your hardware submission
+title: Search for a hardware submission
 description: Learn how to find a specific Windows hardware submission by searching with text or by selecting driver attributes in a keyword search. ms.topic: article ms.date: 09/24/2018
 ---

-# Find a hardware submission
+# Search for a hardware submission

 All hardware submissions that have been submitted by your organization are displayed on the **Drivers** page of the hardware dashboard.
 To find a specific hardware submission, you can search using either: